Handbook of Operating Procedures 3-3012

 Effective October 18, 2016

-Executive Sponsor: Vice President for Diversity and Community Engagement
+Executive Sponsor: Vice President for Campus and Community Engagement

-Policy Owner: CEI-Associate Vice President; Equal Opportunity Coordinator
+Policy Owner: Center for Access and Restorative Engagement (CARE) Associate Vice President; Equal Opportunity Coordinator

 The University of Texas at Austin ("University") is strengthened by its global and multicultural character and is committed to diversity and equal opportunity in employment and education.
 This commitment includes embracing religious diversity and cultivating a community of inclusion and respect.
 The University prohibits discrimination against employees and applicants for employment based on religious beliefs, practices, and affiliation.
 In addition, the University provides accommodation for an individual's sincerely held religious beliefs and practices unless providing an accommodation would result in undue hardship to the University, including undermining the University's core values of integrity, honesty, trust, fairness, and respect toward peers and community.